-And don’t forget to see what the weather will be when you get home, too, so you don’t wind up wearing long johns and a turtleneck and it turns out they’re having a spring thaw at home.
+And don’t forget to see what the weather will be when you get home, too, so you don’t wind up wearing long johns and a turtleneck and it turns out they have a spring thaw at home.

 Tell your home security system operator

 This is especially important if you’ll be gone for an extended period of time, with no one in the house.
 Some people also tell their local police department – they may go past your house a bit more than usual, to make sure everything is OK.